peterlacko/gooddata-ui/docs/ht_use_react_components_in_angular_2.x.md

 </app-kpi>
 ```

-If you want to handle loading and error content yourself and do not want to use the default LoadingComponent and ErrorComponent, pass null explicitly:
+If you want to handle loading and error content yourself, and you do not want to use the default LoadingComponent and ErrorComponent, pass null explicitly:

 * `LoadingComponent={null}`
 * `ErrorComponent={null}`

-For more information on including React components in Angular, see [https://www.packtpub.com/books/content/integrating-angular-2-react](https://www.packtpub.com/books/content/integrating-angular-2-react).
+For more information about including React components in Angular, see [https://www.packtpub.com/books/content/integrating-angular-2-react](https://www.packtpub.com/books/content/integrating-angular-2-react).